 I think you’ll agree with me when I say: HSC Creative Writing is REALLY hard.
 How do you even come up with a imaginative writing structure or techniques?

-As a tutor with 2 years of experience and a former student with a 95+ ATAR, I’m going to take you through a simple, proven formula for writing a Band 6 story – and it comes in 9 easy-to-follow steps!
+As a tutor with 2 years of experience who scored Band 6 results in all HSC English units, I’m going to take you through a simple, proven formula for writing a Band 6 story – and it comes in 9 easy-to-follow steps!

 What does the Module C: Craft of Writing rubric say?